Analyst reviewing weighted user data on a laptop in an office

 • Review the classification before every renewal.

 This guide is for SAP procurement leaders and license managers sizing a cloud subscription in 2026.
-Read it with the SAP licensing guide and the SAP Practice page so the metric and the negotiation stay aligned.
+Read it with the SAP licensing guide and the S/4HANA user types guide.

 How does the SAP FUE metric actually work?

-FUE replaces the old practice of counting named users one for one.
-Instead, SAP weights each user by the role they hold, then totals the weighted figures.
-The result is your contracted FUE count.
+FUE replaces counting named users one for one.
+SAP weights each user by the role they hold, then totals the weighted figures to set your contracted FUE count.
+SAP describes its cloud ERP on the S/4HANA product pages.

 What are the FUE conversion ratios?

 SAP publishes role categories with set conversion ratios.
-The exact numbers vary by agreement, but the structure is consistent across cloud deals.
-SAP describes its user based model on the S/4HANA product pages.
+The exact numbers vary by agreement, but the structure holds across cloud deals.
+Advanced roles carry the heaviest weight.

 • Advanced user: heaviest weighting, often a full unit each.